 Includes critical evaluation of strength and conditioning concepts and the biomechanical and physiological analyses of various sport movements as they apply to strength and power exercises for sport training.
 Students are prepared to attempt the National Strength and Conditioning Association's certification exam.
-Prerequisites: SES 320 and taken concurrently with SES 361.
+Prerequisites: SES 320 and SES 361.
+Can be taken concurrently with SES 320.